What is full spectrum lighting?

 Research from the 1960s has demonstrated the remarkable effects specific wavelengths of light have on the health and vitality of plant and animal life.

-Most interesting was the finding that - even in the absence of natural sunlight - an artificial light source containing a fuller, more complete spectrum of visible light (particularly towards the blue wavelengths) would have just the same effect on plant growth as natural sunlight.
+Most interesting was the finding that - even in the absence of natural sunlight - an artificial light source containing a fuller, more complete spectrum of visible light (skewing particularly towards the blue light wavelengths) would have just the same effect on plant growth as natural sunlight.

 For this reason, we commonly define full spectrum lighting as a light source with a color temperature between 5000K and 6500K and a CRI above 96.